Potato Sterz – Authentic Austrian Recipe

 Ingredients Potato Sterz

-1 kg potatoes, floury type like Russet
+about 2 lbs potatoes, more floury type like Russet

 1 tsp salt